 Upon arrival in country, you will be met at the airport by ISL staff.
 Your team’s first full day will be busy with orientation, a tour of the surrounding area, and becoming familiar with your leaders and teammates.
-Your team will eat most dinners out in order to relax and experience the local culture and cuisine.
+Your team will eat some dinners out in order to relax and experience the local culture and cuisine.
 You will learn a few traditional dances and explore some important historical/cultural sites.

 Recreational options vary by location, but you will have the opportunity to shop for local crafts and explore geographic treasures such as beaches, volcanoes, rainforests, or caves and explore ruins, city centers, or coffee plantations, and have time for activities such as ziplining, snorkeling, or safari!